Data Driven Web Design: How to Build Better-Performing B2B Websites

 High traffic but low conversion rate on conversion-focused pages

 Landing pages are designed to make potential customers take a next action (conversion) such as signing up to receive emails, submitting a form, or making a purchase.
-This is prompted by a call to action (CTA) like “subscribe to our email list,” “get it touch,” or “start your free trial.”

-To ensure that your landing pages are doing their job, it’s a good idea to set up “goals” in Google Analytics to measure your conversion rate on your landing pages.
-A conversion rate is the percentage of people who land on a given page and take a desired next action, or “convert.”
-A desired next action (or "conversion") in this case might be a form submission, resource download, or even a click-through to a lower-funnel page on your website.
+To ensure your landing pages are doing their job, it’s a good idea to set up “goals” in Google Analytics to measure the conversion rate on your landing pages.

 Look at the conversion rates for each landing page.
 Are there any that have a much lower conversion rate than the others?